 We provide regular opportunities for members to learn and practice their competition skills in both (sparring) Kumite and (forms) Kata.
 Our coaches are current / past World, European and National champions in these disciplines, so have the skills and knowledge and more importantly the ability to pass that information onto you.
 So if you are interested in competing, we can help.

 Since we started our squad in 2011, we’ve already won many regional, national and International competitions including at the English Open Karate Championships, The Shikon International Open, The British Karate Open.
 The Berlin Open and Welsh Open National Championships, The English Karate Council National Championships, The European Karate Championships and the World Karate Championships.
+Within the club we number European and World Champions as part of our squad.

 Combat Ju Jitsu